ElodineOfficial/gobbonet/README.md

-# Gobbonet — Your Own Private AI Front End
+# GobboNet — Your Own Private AI Front End, Now With An Easily Downloaded .exe

-Gobbonet lets you run an AI chatbot **on your own computer**, with no accounts, no monthly fees, and nothing sent to the internet.
+GobboNet lets you run an AI chatbot **on your own computer**, with no accounts, no monthly fees, and nothing sent to the internet.
 The AI lives on your machine.
 When you talk to it, your words never leave your home.

 This guide assumes you've never set up anything like this before.
 Take it one step at a time and you'll be chatting in about 20–30 minutes (most of that is just waiting for files to download).